This is an intriguing question regarding fantasy that has many more layers than you might think.

 Authors are always looking for clever ways to communicate a certain takeaway point to the reader.
 In writing, repetition is key to getting your point across.
 The element of magic offers fantasy authors an original way of sending a message to the reader without being too conspicuous about it.

 For instance, an author may aim to emphasize courage as the underlying theme within their fantasy work.
-Magic is perfect for this type of theme since it allows authors to force the characters to tackle their fears head on.
+Magic is perfect for this theme since it allows authors to force the characters to tackle their fears head on.

 This is just one example, but there are plenty of other instances where magic has been used to sharpen the theme in a fantasy work.